TimothyJones/github-cognito-openid-wrapper/README.md

 #### Code layout

-    ├── scripts         # Bash scripts for deployment and private key generation ├── src             # Source code
+    ├── scripts             # Bash scripts for deployment and key generation ├── src                 # Source code
     │    ├── __mocks__      # Mock private key data for tests
-    │    └── lambda     # AWS lambda handlers
+    │    └── connectors     # Common code for both lambda and web handlers │         ├── lambda    # AWS lambda handlers
-    │         └── util  # Non-handler code for lambdas
+    │         │    └── util # Helper functions for lambdas
+    │         └── web       # Express.js webserver (useful for local deployment)
     ├── docs                # Documentation images
     ├── config              # Configuration for tests
-    └── dist            # Where `npm run build-dist` saves output
+    ├── dist-web            # Dist folder for web server deployment └-- dist-lambda         # Dist folder for lambda deployment

 #### npm targets

-- `build` and `build-dist`: create packages in the `dist` folder for the lambda deployment
+- `build` and `build-dist`: create packages in the `dist-lambda` folder (for the lambda deployment) and the `dist-web` folder (for the node web server).
 - `test`: Run unit tests with Jest
 - `lint`: Run `eslint` to check code style
 - `test-dev`: Run unit tests continuously, watching the file system for changes